-The Intermediate Tour consists of eight stops and lasts approximately three hours and thirty minutes.
+The Intermediate Tour consists of 8 stops and lasts approximately 3.5hrs.

 First of all we will visit the Pillars of Hercules.
 There at the Pillars you will enjoy the views of North Africa Morocco.
 You will see where the Atlantic Ocean meets the Mediterranean Sea, this being the only entrance to the Mediterranean.
 You will be above Europe Point, the end point of Europe.

 The next site is St Michael’s Cave.
 Which sees thousands of visitors a year wandering through its huge caverns with just a few steps and easy access.
 This amazing, natural phenomenon created by rainwater slowly seeping through the limestone rock, turning into a weak carbonic acid which gradually dissolved the rock millions of years ago.

 In 2021 St Michael's Cave introduced a new lighting upgrade for the very best experience of the caves natural beauty, called The Awakening.
 Enjoy St Michael's cave like never before!

 An immersive light and sound installation expressing layer upon layer of history fused with the rock.
 The ancient cavern lays dormant.
 The Awakening illuminates sculptures older than time and reawakens their hidden story...

 Next we will go to the top of the Rock, and there we will do 2 things: The glass viewing platform called The Skywalk, and visit the monkeys.

 The Skywalk is a former military lookout transformed into a state of the art glass platform and walkway giving spectacular views across the Mediterranean.
 An unbroken 360º panoramic viewpoint .
 Enter the 360º environment and get a feel for the freedom and exhilaration you will experience at The Skywalk.